VictorAbhi/Job_Scam_Prediction/README.md

 # 🚀 Fake Job Posting Prediction

 ## 📌 Project Overview
 This project aims to build a machine learning model that predicts fraudulent job postings.
 Using various classification algorithms and data preprocessing techniques, the model identifies scams in job listings based on structured features.
 Aiming for Deep Learning after finishing machine learning tasks.
+Resuming project on April 8th 2025 after long gap due to examination.

 ## 📂 Dataset
 The dataset used for this project consists of job postings with labels indicating whether the job is fraudulent (1) or legitimate (0).
 It contains structured attributes such as job title, company profile, location, salary range, and job description.

 **Key Challenges:**
 - Highly imbalanced dataset (few fraudulent jobs compared to legitimate ones)